owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 values.
 The conversion is simple:

-* Moving segments are converted to a sequence of alternating frames, flipping between all grey and all white pixels
+* Moving segments are converted to a sequence of alternating frames, flipping between all gray and all white pixels
 * Still frames are converted to a sequence of frames containing all black pixels